10 May 2018

 The sun is shining and the flowers are blooming as the long-forgotten hint of summer approaches.
 Thoughts turn to the new school term, the need for a change of venue or scenery, and a house move is on the cards.
 If you are thinking of selling your home, ensure you put first things first; tidy up the garden, put a fresh coat of paint on the walls, and get rid of the accumulating pile of ‘stuff’ in the cupboard under the stairs, the loft, garage or shed.

-Following the sale’s completion, you will have no recourse to the seller, unless they have mislead you during the conveyancing process.
+Following the sale’s completion, you will have no recourse to the seller, unless they have misled you during the conveyancing process.
 Many property transactions are delayed

 as a result of certificates not being provided to the acting solicitor, either because they’ve been lost or because they were never given in the first place.
 These certificates, together with any guarantees for the works, should be kept safe and handed to the solicitor acting in your sale as soon as you decide to place your property on the market.